danielcarter/danielcarter.github.io/_assignments/online_media/online_media_project_1.md

 ### Evaluation

 - A+: Site meets all requirements and includes more than minimal CSS.
-It doesn't need to be stunning, but you should spend some time playing with different styling options.
+Markup is well-formatted and expresses the structure of the content.
+The site doesn't need to be visually stunning, but you should spend some time playing with different styling options.
 - A: Site meets all requirements.
 - B: Site does not meet all requirements.
-HTML does not validate or some required elements missing.
+Site is missing a required element or has one or two HTML errors.
-- C: Site is missing pages or is missing several required elements.
+- C: Site is missing pages, is missing several required elements or contains numerous HTML errors.